pranali1911/GNCIPL_Project/README.md

 Dataset: loan_data.csv

 Description:
-Developed a classification model using ML algorithms to predict loan approval status for applicants based on financial and personal parameters.
+Built a machine learning classification model to predict whether a loan application will be approved or rejected.
+The model uses financial and personal features such as income, credit score, employment experience, loan amount, and past loan history to analyze approval patterns and make predictions.

 ## 📌 Week 2 – Mental Health Analysis in IT Sector